-The Bonds that Uruguay issues in the United States are being offered under Uruguay's registration statement (file no. 333-142594) (the "Registration Statement") initially filed with the United States Securities and Exchange Commission (the "SEC") under the Securities Act of 1933, as amended (the "Act") on May 3, 2007.
-The accompanying prospectus is part of that registration statement, which became effective on May 3, 2007.
+The bonds that Uruguay issues in the United States are being offered under Uruguay's registration statement (file no. 333-124476) (the "Registration Statement") initially filed with the United States Securities and Exchange Commission (the "SEC") under the Securities Act of 1933 (the "Act") on April 29, 2005.
+The accompanying prospectus is part of that registration statement, which became effective on May 2, 2005.
 The accompanying prospectus provides you with a general description of the debt securities that Uruguay may offer.
-This prospectus supplement contains specific information about the terms of the Bonds and may add or change information provided in the accompanying prospectus.
-Consequently, you should read this prospectus supplement together with the accompanying prospectus, as each contains information regarding Uruguay, the Bonds and other matters.
-You can inspect these documents at the office of the SEC listed in this prospectus supplement under "General Information - Where You Can Find More Information."
+This prospectus supplement contains specific information about the terms of the bonds and may add or change information provided in the accompanying prospectus.
+Consequently, you should read this prospectus supplement together with the accompanying prospectus, as each contains information regarding Uruguay, the bonds and other matters.